CasperFalk/CasperFalk/README.md

-## Hi there 👋
+Hi There this is my github profile.

-- I´m currently studying Cognitive Science at Aarhus University
+I am currently studying Cognitive Science at Aarhus University, therefore most of the programs on my github are projects made at the university or exams.

-- 🌱 I’m currently learning how to code in various programming languages, so I can delevop experiments, test hypothesis, and analyse data etc.
-- 💬 Ask me about anything really.
+The last big project made was a frontend for a app called Tale_I_Takt. made for kids who stutter, the idea are that they eventually will become better when practicing their pronunciations of words using the website.
+The project is not done yet, and only stands as an MVP, but it will eventually be finished:)

+I will eventually upload some personal stuff aswell when i become good enough to code something i deem worthy of the github community.

-- 📫 How to reach me: You can reach me on my socials or email: Casper Falkenstrøm or Casper.falkenstrom@icloud.com
+Follow along my jouney here on github or reach me on my socials CasperFalkenstrøm or my Email Casper.falkenstrom@icloud.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: The doctors fixed my jaws over 8 years, while I was growing up.